 New Piano May Come With Post-Sale Service or Tuning

 Even expensive pianos are not often at their optimum when they are sitting on the showroom floor.
 It is always beneficial to negotiate post-sale service or tuning.
-Normally these services are provided by the store in terms of a number of hours.
-For example, you may get a free tuning or 5 to 10 hours of free services including some voicing, refined regulation, etc. All these types of services should be negotiated before the sale.
+Usually, these services are provided by the store in terms of the number of hours.
+For example, you may get free tuning or 5 to 10 hours of free services, including some voicing, refined regulation, etc. All these types of services should be negotiated before the sale.

-When the store technician comes to wherever the piano locates, home, school, music hall, church, etc., to service the piano, you may consider tipping the technician especially when he or she performs extra work beyond the warranty tuning.
+When the store technician comes to wherever the piano is located, at home, school, music hall, church, etc., to service the piano, you may consider tipping the technician, especially when he or she performs extra work beyond the warranty tuning.

 How Much Do You Tip a Piano Tuner?